 The decision of whether or not to switch, as well as paying the fee, will be up to you.
 Weighing out the options?
 Look at it this way…

+Getting the best Texas electricity rates isn’t hard thanks to Energy Ogre.
 When you sign up for our service, we will ask you to send us a copy of your most recent bill.
 That way, we can read the fine print to confirm the terms of your current contract.
 We’ll also request your historic usage from your Transmission Distribution Service Provider (TDSP).
 Finally, we will calculate what you are currently paying for electricity.

 We can’t help you avoid paying any termination fees required by your current provider.
 But, we can present you with all the real information you’ll need to decide whether to switch or not.
+It is important to our company’s mission to be real and transparent, and most importantly, on your side.

-Ready to view your options?
 Sign up for Energy Ogre here.